 Registered Associate MFT, AMFT #105416

-Deborah received her master’s degree in Counseling with an emphasis in marriage and family therapy.
+Deborah received her master’s in counseling with an emphasis in marriage and family therapy.
 She has worked within the Los Angeles Unified School District and in home programs for over 17 years.
 She uses an integrative approach with a focus on relationships to help individuals and families achieve their goals.
 Deborah is particularly passionate about supporting alternative communication and is working to broaden the current understanding and perspective of non-speaking, individuals with autism.

 Cheryl Umali, M.A., B.C.B.A.